camunda/camunda-bpm-platform/webapps/README.md

 camunda Webapp
 ==============

-This folder contains the camunda webapp maven projects.
+This is the camunda BPM webapplication backend and assembly.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 The structure is as follows:

-* `camunda-core` - camunda core application and plugin infrastructure
+* `core` - camunda core application and plugin infrastructure
-* `camunda-webapp` - camunda web application
+* `webapp` - camunda web application
-* `camunda-{container}` - projects that produce camunda web application for the different bpm platform containers
+* `distro/{container}` - projects that produce camunda web application for the different bpm platform containers

 Plugins